Quantifying Knowledge Distillation Using Partial Information Decomposition: Abstract

 \section{Abstract}

-Knowledge distillation provides an effective method for deploying complex machine learning models in resource-constrained environments.
-It typically involves training a smaller student model to emulate either the probabilistic outputs or the internal feature representations of a larger teacher model.
-By doing so, the student model often achieves substantially better performance on a downstream task compared to when it is trained independently.
-Nevertheless, the teacher's internal representations can also encode noise or additional information that may not be relevant to the downstream task.
-This observation motivates our primary question: \emph{What are the information-theoretic limits of knowledge transfer?} To this end, we leverage a body of work in information theory called Partial Information Decomposition (PID) to quantify the distillable and distilled knowledge of a teacher's representation corresponding to a given student and a downstream task.
-Moreover, we demonstrate that this metric can be practically used in distillation to address challenges caused by the complexity gap between the teacher and the student representations.
+Knowledge distillation deploys complex machine learning models in resource-constrained environments by training a smaller student model to emulate internal representations of a complex teacher model.
+However, the teacher's representations can also encode nuisance or additional information not relevant to the downstream task.
+Distilling such irrelevant information can actually impede the performance of a capacity-limited student model.
+This observation motivates our primary question: \emph{What are the information-theoretic limits of knowledge distillation?} To this end, we leverage Partial Information Decomposition to quantify and explain the transferred knowledge and knowledge left to distill for a downstream task.
+We theoretically demonstrate that the task-relevant transferred knowledge is succinctly captured by the measure of \emph{redundant} information about the task between the teacher and student.
+We propose a novel multi-level optimization to incorporate redundant information as a regularizer, leading to our framework of \emph{Redundant Information Distillation (RID)}.
+RID leads to more resilient and effective distillation under nuisance teachers as it succinctly quantifies task-relevant knowledge rather than \emph{simply aligning student and teacher representations.}